Zoya28/Zoya28/README.md

 <h3 align="left">💡 What Drives Me </h3>
 <p align="left">
-I am fueled by a curiosity to unravel complex problems and create innovative solutions.
+  I am passionate about leveraging AI to solve real-world challenges.
 My academic journey is not just about earning a degree but also about contributing to the ever-evolving landscape of technology.
+My goal is to develop intelligent solutions that drive innovation in data science and artificial intelligence.
 </p>

 <h3 align="left">🛠️ Tech Stack</h3>
 <p align="left"> <ul>
-  <li> Proficient in Python, I wield its power for data analysis, machine learning, and front-end development.</li>
+  <li> Proficient in **Python, SQL, HTML, CSS..**</li>
   <li> From statistical analysis to machine learning models, I love crunching numbers and extracting meaningful insights.</li>
-  <li>Exploring the realms of artificial intelligence, I find joy in creating intelligent systems that can learn and adapt.</li>
+  <li>Exploring the realms of artificial intelligence, I find joy in learning about intelligent systems that can learn and adapt.</li>
 </ul> </p>

 <h3 align="left">🌐 Front-End Development</h3>